Mike Huckabee: Abortion

 Huckabee opposes any public funding for abortion, and believes that abortion should be legal only when the life of the mother is at risk.
 He stated that it would "most certainly" be a good day for America if Roe v.
 Wade were reversed by the Supreme Court.
 This ultimately occurred in 2022 with the landmark Dobbs v.
 Jackson Women’s Health Organization case.

 Health care

-Huckabee opposed President Obama's health care plan, the Patient Protection and Affordable Care Act.
-He stated that he wants to "give citizens more control over their own health care choices."
+Huckabee opposed President Obama's healthcare plan, the Patient Protection and Affordable Care Act.
+He stated that he wants to "give citizens more control over their own healthcare choices."

 Free trade

-In his book From Hope to Higher Ground, Huckabee expressed support for free trade, but only if it is "fair trade."
+In his book From Hope to Higher Ground, Huckabee expressed support for free trade, but only if it is "fair trade".
 He identified excess litigation, excess taxation, and excess regulation as three factors contributing to the loss of American jobs, and has proposed economic sanctions on China.

 Race relations

 According to a CNN exit poll, Huckabee won 48% of African-American votes in his successful 1998 gubernatorial race in Arkansas.
 The 48% figure is often disputed due to the exit poll's small sample size.
 Huckabee says that it is important for Republicans such as himself to reach out to black voters, and in 2015, he ramped up efforts to win those votes.

 In 2015, on an episode of Meet the Press, Huckabee stated that the confederate flag issue was for South Carolinians to decide, "not an issue for a person running for president," and days later, he congratulated Governor Nikki Haley on her decision to support the removal of the flag from the state capitol.
 Huckabee gave a speech at the 2008 Republican National Convention that included this: "I say with sincerity that I have great respect for Senator Obama's historic achievement to become his party's nominee—not because of his color, but with indifference to it.
 Party or politics aside, we celebrate this milestone because it elevates our country."